yanaspaula/websem/README.md

         * *Note:* `/ds` is the name of your dataset, if you change it, the codes provided in this project will not be well-configured.
         * *Note:* To create a **persistent** dataset, type `./fuseki-server --loc=/path/to/dataset /ds`.
     1. Leave the server as it is (do not close the terminal).
+1. Install the required libraries `pip install -r requirements.txt`
 1. Run the `triplestore.py` file.
+1. Run the `app.py` to launch the web server.
+You can access the web page on : http://127.0.0.1:5000/